emrgnt-cmplxty/automata/automata/docs/config/agent_config_builder.rst

 -------

-The following example demonstrates how to create an instance of ``AutomataOpenAIAgentConfigBuilder``, a subclass of ``AgentConfigBuilder``, and configure its properties.
+The following example demonstrates how to create an instance of ``OpenAIAutomataAgentConfigBuilder``, a subclass of ``AgentConfigBuilder``, and configure its properties.

 .. code:: python

-   from automata.config.openai_agent import AutomataOpenAIAgentConfigBuilder from automata.tools.registries import Tool
+   from automata.config.openai_agent import OpenAIAutomataAgentConfigBuilder from automata.tools.registries import Tool

-   builder = AutomataOpenAIAgentConfigBuilder()
+   builder = OpenAIAutomataAgentConfigBuilder()
    builder = builder.with_model("gpt-3.5-turbo")
    builder = builder.with_stream(True)
    builder = builder.with_verbose(True)